 Our amazing model railway was the brain child of our founder the late David Clarke.
 Construction of the railway was started in 1977, having been initially situated in a factory drawing office in Mountsorrel.
 It was designed from the outset to be a technical exercise in the operation of points and signals based upon the Great Western Railway of the 1930's.
 Both colour light and semaphore signals are represented as realistically as possible, including signals and points operated by mechanical interlocked levers and track circuiting in a near prototypical manner.
 It first operated successfully from about 1983.

-Our Model Railway opening days:-
+Our Model Railway is open to the public, opening days:-

 Shortly after forming the charity in 1989 the model railway was taken apart and moved to its present location, becoming one of the Foundation's assets.
 The layout, built to a scale of 4mm to 1ft, was originally 30ft by 16ft 6".
 It has been radio controlled from the outset with radio gear fitted along with batteries in the rolling stock behind each locomotive.
 This, in itself, is quite a unique feature especially for the time of its inception.